Resource wizard

 Figure 56.
 Configuration of correlation items

 Click Confirm settings when finished to return to the previous page for correlation rules, but you must save your changes.
-Click Save correlation settings when done to return to the previous page from which you started the correlation editor.

 Now we can go back to configure Provisioning to resource.